 Manage User Locking

-Tenant-level settings impact all users configured with an employee profile.
-Users who use an external link to access CXone Mpower applications like Agent are still authenticated and checked for activity.
+System-level settings impact all users configured with an employee profile.
+Users who use an external link to access NiCE CXone applications like Agent Workspace (Agent) are still authenticated and checked for activity.

 Since user-level settings override tenant-level settings, all user accounts will be locked after 30 days of activity, with the exception of administrative accounts, which lock after 7 days of activity.
 Elizabeth's account never locks due to inactivity.

-Configure the User Inactivity Lock for Your Tenant
+Configure the User Inactivity Lock for Your System

 You can configure user accounts to lock after a certain number of days of inactivity.
-This functionality is turned off by default.
+This option is turned off by default.
 Turning on this setting can prevent attackers from breaching your system.
-The following instructions describe how to manage the user inactivity lock setting for your tenant High-level organizational grouping used to manage technical support, billing, and global settings for your CXone Mpower environment.
-You can override the tenant settings at the user level.
+The following instructions describe how to manage the user inactivity lock setting for your system.
+You can override the system-level settings at the employee level.

 The user inactivity lock applies to employees using any authentication type, including SSO.

-Go to the Lock Users field.
-Turn it On to apply a user inactivity lock to all the users in your system.
+3. On the User Settings tab, click Lock Users to On to apply a user inactivity lock to all the users in your system.
 Turn it Off to disable the user inactivity lock.

-If you turned Lock Users On, set Inactive Days Before User Can Be Locked to the number of days a user account must be inactive before it locks.
-This is set to 90 days by default after you enable the inactivity lock, but you can specify any number of days from 7 to 90.
+4. If you set Lock Users to On, set Inactive Days Before User Can Be Locked to the number of days a user account must be inactive before it locks.
+The default is 90 days after you enable the inactivity lock, but you can specify any number of days from 7 to 90.

 When you decrease the Inactive Days Before a User Can Be Locked threshold, the setting applies retroactively.
 For example, if you change it from 30 days to 7 days, all employee profiles that have been inactive for at least seven days are immediately locked.